 Coincidentally, the 1st, 2nd, and 3rd parts give rise to one, two, and three branches, in that order.
 Those branches have the following features with the companion nerves.

-The subscapular artery, a branch of the 3rd part, bifurcates.
+The subscapular artery bifurcates.
 The thoracodorsal artery accompanies the thoracodorsal nerve to the latissimus dorsi (Fig. 2-20), and the circumflex scapular artery passes the triangular space by itself (Fig. 2-4).

 Fig. 2-18.
 Proximal part of the humerus.